G-R3/Movies/README.md

-# Social Media App
+# Movies

-A social media app I'm working on to practice some react, typescript, and other web tech
+A movie management app